London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 Top Things to Do in London During Winter

-It’s time to get into the top winter activities London has to offer.
+It’s time to get into the top winter activities London has to offer including romantic things to do in London in December.
 The city is fantastic for exploring, even when the temperatures dip low.
 You’ll warm up straight away from the high energy that London radiates.

 The Borough Market is one of London’s largest food markets.
 You’ll find an amazing assortment of local options, from meat to seafood to vegan.
 A lot of the places even let you sample before you buy.

-Warm-up with a delicious hot meal as you people-watch.
+Warm up with a delicious hot meal or mulled wine as you people-watch.
 When you’re ready to leave, make sure to pick up a fresh loaf of bread or something for dessert.

 During December, this place is one of the more alternative Christmas markets in London.
 Although it’s open year-round, it gets a festive feel for Christmas.
 You’ll find plenty of seasonal produce, mince pies, hot cocoa, and other festive fares.

-Oxford Street is London’s ultimate shopping destination.
+Oxford Street is London’s ultimate shopping destination in Central London.
 It’s lined with high-end retailers, iconic UK department stores, candy shops, and more.

 Go between taking in the sights of the street to heading inside shops for some retail therapy.

 At Christmas time, lights and festive displays are strung high above the street.
-Jolly music fills the air as holiday shoppers fill the street.
+Jolly music fills the air as holiday shoppers fill the street; it’s one of the top places to do some Christmas shopping.
+Seeing the Christmas lights is one of the best things to do in London in the winter.
 No matter what month you visit, Oxford Street is a must for any London itinerary.

 Standing 95 storeys in the sky, the Shard is London’s iconic skyscraper.
-You won’t get breath-taking views like this from anywhere else in the city.
+You’ll see famous London landmarks like the Tower of London, Tower Bridge and more.
+You won’t get breathtaking views like this from anywhere else in the city.

-The ice rink in front of the Natural History Museum is one of the most magical London winter attractions.
+The ice rink in front of the Natural History Museum in South Kensington is one of the most magical London winter attractions.

 During the holiday season, the rink is surrounded by shimmering fairy lights and overlooked by a large glittering Christmas tree.